justinnoor/pfhowto/README.md

 ```
 \# minute	hour	mday	month	wday	command
 \   *		0	*	*	*	/usr/local/bin/clear_overflow.sh
+``

+This creates a **cron job** that runs the `clear_overload.sh` script everyday at midnight.
+It will remove IP addresses that are 48 hours old from the overload table <blackhats>.

-## Step 8 - Traffic shaping
+## Step 9 - Traffic shaping

-Packets are processes on a first-come-first-serve basis, which doesn't always work.
+Packets are processed on a first-come-first-serve basis, which doesn't always work.
 There are times when we want to process certain packets before others, or ensure that certain packets do not waste our bandwidth.
 [PF](https://man.openbsd.org/pf) provides the **queue** option for managing bandwidth, and the **prio** option for prioritizing packets.

 ### Shaping traffic with prio